 Sharing the connection

 In addition to the above, you must also take into account the impact on your broadband from other users in your home.

 Sharing broadband during working hours will place considerable extra strain on the connection.
-While one person might be okay working on a cheap ADSL service, the additional demands of other users may mean that fibre optic is required to prevent things crawling to a halt when everyone tries to download files at the same time.
+While one person might be okay working on a cheap ADSL service, the additional demands of other users may mean that fibre optic is required to prevent things from crawling to a halt when everyone tries to download files at the same time.

 If you have family at home during working hours or live in a house or flat-share, then a fibre optic broadband connection is a worthwhile investment.
 If fibre is not available in your area, you may wish to get a second phone line installed so you can have a dedicated broadband connection for work.